pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 What works and what doesn’t?
 - These examples are **feature rich**.
 Reference Image Mapper needs enough salient visual content to produce a successful mapping.
-- The scenes are relatively **static** features in the environment.
+- The scenes have relatively **static** features in the environment.
 If there is a lot of movement or the objects change in appearance, the mapping *can* fail.

 ::: tip
 **Ready to go?**